-The list below contains hints, tips and advice to help you avoid some of the common pitfalls and mistakes that some people fall into, or to simply enhance the experience for your end users.
+The list below contains hints, tips and advice to help you avoid some of the common pitfalls and mistakes that people new to Curatr fall into, or to simply enhance the experience for your end users.

-Some of the advice is very general and will pertain to all Curatr courses, others may only apply if you are adopting a certain structure/approach.
-We've grouped them into the three categories below, however it's worth considering that these may be quite subjective so you're advised to consider them all carefully.
+Some of the advice is very general and will pertain to all Curatr courses, while other points may only apply if you are adopting a certain structure/approach.
+We've grouped them into the three categories below.
+However, it's worth considering that these checks may be quite subjective, so you're advised to consider them all carefully.

 - Market your course using any and all methods at your disposal - and when you think you’re done, do it again, and again, and… (you get the idea!)